MrMacNode/taxcalc-api/README.md

   - loggingUri - Chosen loki endpoint for logging
   - loggingLogin - SA login for loki
   - loggingToken - loki token
-  - dbConnectionString - Connection string for the relational database containing the tax bands
+  - dbConnectionString - Connection string for the relational database containing the tax bands.
+    - Currently works with MS SQL; small changes could enable others.

 - Github actions will build and test the solution at each push to a branch.
 - CI/CD deploy still pending.